Quality of Work Life and Resilience among Intensive Care Unit Nurses: A Descriptive Study

 Quantitative Study(ies)

-Methods: A cross-sectional study was performed including 105 ICU nurses from five hospitals in Iraq by using convenience sample method.
-Data were gathered though a self-administered questionnaire that includes three sections: the demographics, Brooks Quality of Nursing Work Life survey, and the Connor-Davidson Resilience Scale-10 (CD-RISC-10).
+Methods and Materials: A cross-sectional study was performed, including 105 ICU nurses from five hospitals in Iraq, using a convenience sample method.
+Data were gathered through a self-administered questionnaire that includes three sections: the demographics, the Brooks Quality of Nursing Work Life survey, and the Connor-Davidson Resilience Scale-10 (CD-RISC-10).

-Results: The QWL of the ICU nurses was moderately satisfied (mean = 161.42) and the level of resilience was moderate (mean = 26).
+Findings: The QWL of the ICU nurses was moderately satisfied (mean = 161.42), and the level of resilience was moderate (mean = 26).
 A statistically significant positive correlation between QWL and resilience.

 Conclusion: Strategies to improve work-life quality may further enhance the resilience of the ICU nursing workforce.
-These findings have significant implications for hospital managers and policymakers in developing and implementing measures that enhance quality of work life and resilience.
-These efforts might enhance nurses’ well-being and patient care outcome
+These findings have significant implications for hospital managers and policymakers in developing and implementing measures that improve the quality of work life and resilience.
+These efforts might enhance nurses’ well-being and patient care outcomes.